 Increase in difficulty once per week, either 5lbs or 1 mile.
 Never both.
 Don’t progress every week, only when your body feels recovered and you’ve hit your goals.
 Listen to your joints

-Only increase difficulty if you can maintain your current distance and weight at a 4mph pace (without running).
+Only increase the difficulty if you can maintain your current distance and weight at a 4mph pace (without running).
 As you progress, feel free to step up and ruck twice per week.

-For recreational rucking, ruck maximum 2x per week.
+For recreational rucking, ruck a maximum 2x per week.
 If you’re prepping for military training or a pipeline, 3+ is more appropriate but I recommend using a SOF prep type program such as Stew Smith’s Ranger School prep books

 Complementing Rucking with other Exercise

-You should aim to workout in general at least 3 times per week.
+You should aim to work out in general at least 3 times per week.
 Complement rucking with running, weightlifting, cross training or Crossfit style workouts, or swimming to hit your 3 a week goal.